SylarBurns/Drello/README.md

 **AWS**

-You can start this program with command `python Main.py`.
+You can start this program with command `python Main.py`, and the program will automatically connect to the server
 You can access the functionalities of this program by entering the number shown to the left of their names.

 **Test ID**